mrange/benchmarksgame/src/mandelbrot/README.md

 The mandelbrot set is computed by determining if repeated applications of `Z' = Z^2 + C` tends towards infinity or not.

 `Z` is a complex number which can be thought of a 2D coordinate.
-Each pixel in an image is mapped to complex number `Z` and for each pixel we do the infinity test.
+In order to visualize the mandelbrot set each pixel in an image can be mapped to complex number `Z` and for each pixel we do the infinity test.
+If the series tend to infinity we color the pixel white, black otherwise.

+It's a problem that lends itself very well to parallelize as each pixel is independent of the others.

 In F# the mandelbrot infinity test could look like this: